 The manufacturer shall produce GFRP bars using variations of the pultrusion process.
 Process or material modifications are not permitted during the production of a single lot.
 The manufacturer shall document the general process used and report the date of production and production lot size in the Manufacturer’s Test Certificate (MTC), as per the template given in Annex A.

-The manufacturing facility and the manufacturing processes shall be such to ensure necessary air quality and follow safety practices.
+The manufacturing facility and the manufacturing processes shall be such to ensure necessary air quality and include safety practices.
 Suitable work practices shall be followed to avoid harmful exposure to air-borne particulate matter generated during the manufacturing (say, cutting, fuzz) of GFRP bars.
 Personal protective equipment shall be provided to workers to prevent their exposure to fibres.
 Pictorial warning sign/precautionary notices shall be provided at suitable places of manufacturing to caution the workers that handling of fibres without PPEs may cause serious damage to health.
 Adequate equipment for extracting air-borne particles shall be installed.

 5 PHYSICAL AND GEOMETRICAL PROPERTIES